joergboe/testframework/doc/manpage.md

 - TTRO_noParallelCases - The max number of parallel executed cases.
 If set to 1 all cases are executed back-to-back
 - TTRO_treads          - The number of threads to be used during test case execution.
 Is set to 1 if parallel test case execution is enabled.
 Is set to $TTRO_noCpus if back-to-back test case execution is enabled.
+- TTPR_clean           -
 - TTRO_reference       - The reference will be printed
-- TTPRN_noStart        - This property is provided with value "true" if the --no-start command line option is used.
+- TTPR_noStart         - This property is provided with value "true" if the --no-start command line option is used.
 It is empty otherwise
-- TTPRN_noStop         - This  property is provided with value "true" if the --no-stop command line option is used.
+- TTPR_noStop          - This  property is provided with value "true" if the --no-stop command line option is used.
 It is empty otherwise
 - TTPRN_link           - This  property is provided with value "true" if the --link command line option is used.
 It is empty otherwise
-- TTPRN_noPrepsSuite   - This property is provided with value "true" if the --no-start command line option is used.
-It is empty otherwise
+- TTPR_noPrepsSuite    - This property is provided with value "true" if the --no-start command line option is used.
 If the property is true no Test Suite preparation is called
-- TTPRN_noPrepsCase    - This property is not provided.
+- TTPR_noPrepsCase     - This property is not provided.
 If the property is true no Test Case preparation is called
-- TTPRN_noFinsSuite    - This property is provided with value "true" if the --no-stop command line option is used.
-It is empty otherwise
+- TTPR_noFinsSuite     - This property is provided with value "true" if the --no-stop command line option is used.
 If the property is true no Test Suite finalization is called
-- TTPRN_noFinsCase     - This property is not provided.
+- TTPR_noFinsCase      - This property is not provided.
 If the property is true no Test Case finalization is called

 - TTTT_categoryArray   - The indexed array with the categories of the current Case/Suite
 - TTTT_runCategoryPatternArray - The indexed array with the run-category patterns of the current test run
 - TTTT_failureOccurred - The failure condition in test case execution
 - TTTT_result          - Used in some functions to return a result code
+- TTTT_xxxx            - More variables used in utils

 ## Special Script Execution options